BnMcG/kugo/README.md

 kugo -executable=telepresence --namespace test
 ```

-Note: The executable flag must be passed before the arguments you wish to pass through to the wrapped application!
-If the executable flag isn't specified, `kubectl` will be wrapped.
+Note: The `-executable` flag must be passed before the arguments you wish to pass through to the wrapped application!
+If the `-executable` flag isn't specified, `kubectl` will be wrapped.

 ## Shell aliases
 ### Fish